Contact Information:

 Course Description: In Equine Science, students will acquire knowledge and skills related to equine animal systems and the equine industry.
 Equine Science may address topics related to horses, donkeys, and mules.
 To prepare for careers in the field of animal science, students must enhance academic knowledge and skills, acquire knowledge and skills related to animal systems, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
 To prepare for success, students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills in a variety of settings.
 Students are encouraged to participate in extended learning experiences in career and technical student organizations such as the National FFA Organization and other leadership or extracurricular organizations.

-Required Personal Supplies for ALL of my courses:
+Required Personal Supplies for ALL courses:

 **EVERYONE MUST BRING A FULLY CHARGED COMPUTER TO CLASS EVERYDAY!!**